Landlord

 Throughout history, referrals have been the method we’ve relied upon the most.
 When talking to someone we like and trust, we know there’s a good chance we’ll like whatever they recommend.
 As a result, this is the most common (and best) way to go, whether you’re looking for articles of clothing or a roofing contractor.

-If you don’t know any landlords, consider joining a local real estate investing club.
+If you don’t know any landlords, consider joining a local real estate investing club when you hire a property manager.
 This will help you get great referrals and give you access to potential deals, business partners, or mentors.

 Something else to keep in mind— be extra cautious if the landlord you’re talking to is also friends with or related to the property manager they recommend.
 That connection may create a bias and hinder their ability to tell whether hiring the property manager is worth the investment!